Vikas Karade, CEO and Founder of AlgoSurg tells us about how they develop Algorithms for 3D Simulation of Orthopedic Surgeries.

 Your final thoughts?

-Vikas Karade: Deep technology startups usually have a long journey but super interesting and exciting.
+Vikas Karade: Deep technology startups usually have a long journey but are super interesting and exciting.
 A medical device startup needs even more patience.
 However, all of this is super-exciting.
 We aim towards automation in surgeries, and technologies like these will be a small but important part of upgrading civilization.